-Tropical Storm Delta gained strength in the central Atlantic but was expected to weaken before reaching the Canary Islands, forecasters said.
+Tropical Storm Delta gained strength in the central Atlantic but was expected to weaken before reaching the Canary Islands

 Delta, the 25th named storm of the record 2005 Atlantic hurricane season, had top sustained wind Sunday near 65 mph (105 kph), up from 40 mph (64 kph) earlier in the day.